Emurgo/yoroi/README.md

 - **Cross-Platform**: Available as a mobile app for iOS and Android.
 - **Multiple Wallets**: Manage multiple wallets with ease.
 - **Hardware Wallet Support**: Compatible with Ledger and Trezor hardware wallets for added security.
-- **Open Source**: Fully open-source software under the MIT License.
+- **Open Source**: Fully open-source software under the Apache License.

 ## Installation